immunogenomics/starCAT/README.md

 * --scores - optional path to yaml file for calculating score add-ons, not necessary for pre-built references
 * --output-dir - the output directory. all output will be placed in {output-dir}/{name}...'. default directory is '.'
 * --name - the output analysis prefix name, default is 'starCAT'

+## Creating your own reference

+We provide example scripts for constructing custom starCAT references from [a single cNMF run](./Examples/build_reference_vignette.ipynb) or [multiple cNMF runs](./Examples/build_multidataset_reference_vignette.ipynb).

+__Please let us know if you are interested in making your reference publically available for others to use analogous to our TCAT.V1 reference.
+You can email me at dkotliar@broadinstitute.org__